All the time that I had been enjoying Mexico City, I was also looking forward to a little trip-within-a-trip: Teotihuacan.

 An hour after departing Mexico City, the bus pulled into the Zona Arqueologica de Teotihuacan.
 It was warm, windy, and sunny.
 Conditions could not have been more perfect for visiting these majestic structures.
 I could have been missing a leg and excitement alone would’ve carried me up that pyramid.
 I walked onto those ancient grounds and could see them off to my left, in the distance: straight down El Calzado de los Muertos was the light-colored Temple of the Moon, and to the right of the Calzado, the dark-colored Temple of the Sun.

-El Templo del Sol may be the third-largest pyramid in the world, but it is the biggest pyramid you are able to summit.
+El Templo del Sol is the third-largest pyramid in the world, and the biggest pyramid you are able to climb.
 You can look at all the pictures you want, but you won’t appreciate just how massive the thing is until you’ve stood before it in real life.
 The cubic footage taken up by the structure is staggering.

-There are a number of other, lesser structures in the ruins, and I did visit them and learn about them, but I won’t lie: I was here for the pyramids.
+There are a number of other, lesser structures at Teotihuacan, and I did visit them and learn about them.
+But I won’t lie: I was here for the pyramids.
 It’s a deceptively long walk to get to them, and I imagined what the city would have looked like in its ancient glory.

 Or, at least I tried to, when I wasn’t getting harassed by vendors.